Brazelton-Lab/bio_utils/README.md

 bio_utils contains several sub-packages containing scripts of similar function.
-All scripts are written such that their functionality is importable (aka the packages serve as Python libraries) but many scripts can also be run independently.
-Any such script is linked to /usr/local/bin/.
+All scripts are written such that their functionality is importable (i.e. the packages serve as Python libraries) but many scripts can also be run independently.
+Any such script is linked to /usr/local/bin/ (Unix-like systems).
 Each sub-package and it's scripts are described below:

 blast_tools
 -----------